 If you need a little inspiration for Christmas presents or are just looking for a really good read, here is this week’s selection of hot new releases.

-Great for: Fans of romance, drama and theatre
+Great for: Fans of classic comedy and the Swinging Sixties.

 Published by Hodder & Stoughton, £20

-Great for: Fans of historical fiction and family dramas
+Great for: Fans of political discussion and comedy.